michaelbrewer/aws-lambda-events/docs/index.md

+# AWS Lambda Event Resources

+Objective is to collect resources on lambda inputs (requests) and outputs (responses) as well as the following:

+- Input schema
+- Output schema
+- Example event inputs
+- Libraries for typing, data structures, and other utilities
+- Event handlers libraries by language
+- Response handlers
+- Limitations of each type of lambda
+- Documentation
+- Code examples

-# Directory of AWS Lambda Events
+## Directory of AWS Lambda Events

 Directory of lambda events and resources